City of Kingston Snow Plan

 As soon as you are aware that bad weather is on the way, make sure your vehicle is off the street.
 This protects your car from being splashed with slush, becoming plowed in, or being hit by passing vehicles.
 It will also give snowplows space to plow the snow.
 Best of all, it will prevent your vehicle from being towed.

-Upon commencement of a snow emergency, in designated snow emergency alternate side parking zones, vehicular parking will be permitted on the odd side of the street on odd numbered days and on the even side of the street on even numbered days.
+Upon commencement of a snow emergency, vehicular parking will be permitted on the odd side of the street on odd numbered calendar days and on the even side of the street on even numbered calendar days.
 At 7:00 A.M. the subsequent day, vehicles will switch to the opposite side of the street.
-This will exclude streets already posted as, or otherwise specified, in previous legislation.
-In designated snow emergency alternate side parking zones, all current parking restrictions set forth by the Common Council, such as "No Parking" and "No Standing" zones shall continue in full force and effect.
-In designated snow emergency alternate side parking zones, during snow emergencies, there shall be no parking within fifty feet of any street comer.
-In designated snow emergency alternate side parking zones, during snow emergencies, there shall be no parking on any dead end street.
+All current parking restrictions set forth by the Common Council, such as "No Parking" and "No Standing" zones shall continue in full force and effect.
+During snow emergencies, there shall be no parking within fifty feet of any street corner.

 There are snow emergency lots throughout the City where you can park your car during a snow emergency: